 The threshold for reporting donations

-The threshold for reporting donations If you donate over $15,000 to a party or $1,500 to a candidate, they must report your name, address, and the value of the donation in their return.
+If you donate over $5,000 to a party or $1,500 to a candidate, they must report your name, address, and the value of the donation in their return.
 This could be a single donation, or donations adding up to the threshold figure.

 Parties must file a return annually on 30 April.
 Candidates must file a return after an election.

-If you donate over $30,000, the party must report your name, address, and the value of your donation to us within 10 working days.
+If you donate over $20,000 to a party between 1 January of election year and the day before the election, the party must report your name, address, and the value of your donation to us within 10 working days.